mattvr/ShellGPT/README.md

 export OPENAI_API_KEY=...
 ```

+To use the GPT-4 model (recommended as it produces much better results), you'll need to apply for access via [this link](https://openai.com/waitlist/gpt-4-api).
+Note that it is more expensive, however.

-To configure the specific ChatGPT model and system prompt, you can type
+To configure the specific ChatGPT model and system prompt used, you can type
 `gpt --config`

 ## Commands and Arguments